Vigilantia: Succession of Justinian

 Vigilantia is one of the figures featured in In laudem Justini minoris ("In praise of the younger Justin"), a poem by Flavius Cresconius Corippus written on the occasion of the accession of Justin II.
 It is more a eulogy than an actual chronicle.
 Both Vigilantia and her daughter-in-law Sophia, are called "divae", Latin for "divine ones, goddesses", and sources of the poet's inspiration, standing in for the Muses in that respect.
 Sophia, a niece of Theodora. is likely to have been his patroness and may have commissioned the poem.
 The Byzantinist Lynda Garland suggests that both Sophia and Vigilantia were Corippus' actual sources on various events, including "behind the scenes" activities.
+Vigilantia is known to have been alive when her son ascended the throne in 565.

 Marriage and children

 Vigilantia and Dulcidius/Dulcissimus were parents of three known children: